 In this episode of Live it, Lead IT!
 I am going to be talking you through the Disney Strategy, a straightforward, effective tool based on three distinct stages to help you realise your dreams.

 Do you want an average life, or do you want to live your dream life?
-While it takes courage to reach for the stars, as soon as you start imagining what your ideal life looks like, you can work toward its’ realisation.
-To achieve that life, you have to start with visualisation – you cannot realise what you can’t imagine.
+While it takes courage to reach for the stars, as soon as you start imagining what your ideal life looks like, you can work toward its realization.
+To achieve that life, you have to start with visualization – you cannot realise what you can’t imagine.

 So how do you go about dreaming up an image of your ideal life?
 My best advice to you is to head out into nature, void of any gadgets or other distractions, and let your imagination run wild.
-Often, when thinking about life goals, people often believe that they are undeserving, or that their desires are unrealistic.
+Often, when thinking about life goals, people believe that they are undeserving, or that their desires are unrealistic.
 Put all of these concerns to one side and imagine what you would love to be doing for the next five or ten years.
-Try to avoid overcompensation – where you only picture having those things that you don’t have now – say time to spend on a beach in an exotic location – ask yourself if it will really fulfil all your desires.
+Try to avoid overcompensation, where you only picture having those things that you don’t have now.
+For instance, time to spend on a beach in an exotic location.
+Ask yourself if it will really fulfil all your desires.

 The beauty of the Disney strategy is the simplicity of the three phases.
 Be sure to spend most of your time focusing on the dream phase and try to expand your horizons as much as possible to ensure you are not limiting your ability to dream.
-Try reading books, studying others, or other tactics to explore new options.
+Try reading books or studying others to explore new options.
 Dedicate a quarter of your time to the realisation phase as this is where you will see how you can move closer to your dream.
 Finally, spend the rest of your time on the consequences, as the final stage.
 Use the Disney Strategy to take a massive step in your life in the right direction, and, if you can please share the results with me.

 Happy dreaming till next time.